cindyodoyo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-readme file on shell init file
+readme file on shell init file and variables on 0x03-shell_variables_expansions